 - Fill a medium saucepan with water and bring it to a boil.
 While the water boils, prepare a bowl of ice water.

 - Add the shrimp to the boiling water and cook for 1 to 2 minutes or until bright pink.

 - Remove the shrimp with a slotted spoon and transfer them to the ice water to stop them from cooking.

 - Peel the shrimp and slice them in half length-wise.

 Make the Spring Rolls

 - Place the vermicelli noodles in a large bowl and poor hot water over them.
 Let them sit in the water to soften while you prepare the vegetables.

-- Once the noodles are soft, drain them.
-Place all the prepared vegetables and noodles together at your workstation so you can assemble the rolls easily.
+- Remove the thick stem on the lettuce.
+Place the vegetables, shrimp, and noodles together at your workstation so you can assemble the rolls easily.

 - Continue with the remaining ingredients.

 - Make the spicy peanut sauce and serve as a dip with the Spring Rolls.